How to Remove Ink Stains from Car’s Interior?

 Spray it on the stain then leave it for a few minutes.
 This will allow the hairspray to work on the stain thus making ink removal faster and easier.
 Use a clean, dry towel to blot the stain so that the hairspray and ink stain can be removed.
 Use a white towel as this will reduce the chances of re-staining.
 Make sure that you rub the stain gently while you are using towels.
 Do not use a lot of hairspray as this might make the stain worse.

-Rubbing alcohol.
-Isopropyl alcohol is best for removing ink stains from your leather upholstery.
+Want to know how to remove ink stains from your leather upholstery?
+Isopropyl alcohol is best!
 Get a cotton swab and dip it into the rubbing alcohol.
 Apply this on the ink stain.
 Use a clean towel to wipe the area.
 If you find that the area is still slightly stained, repeat the process.

 The affected area should be pre-treated with the cleaning product and left to rest for a few minutes.
 Then use a damp microfiber towel to blot off the stain.

 How to remove ink stains from your car’s interior?
 Use these home remedies.
 For deep and tough ink stains, seek the help of mobile auto detailing experts.
 They have the skills, tools, and equipment for quality upholstery cleaning.